bichngocdo/sentence-classification/README.md

   It can be achieved by:
     - Use bidirectional LSTMs to enrich the sentences of the same paper with context
     - Decode their labels with a CRF layer.
-- Up/down sampling training instances may work better than adjusting the loss weights.
+- Up/down sampling training instances *may* work better than adjusting the loss with label weights.